 As the saying goes, strangers are just friends waiting to happen.
 Imagine the interactions amongst employees in your workplace.
 Is there room for improvement?
-It just so happens, workplace mentorship can promote inclusivity and friendliness in daily interactions.
+It just so happens, mentoring in the workplace can promote inclusivity and friendliness in daily interactions.

 According to a 7 year-long study by the Harvard Business Review (HBR), effective mentorship programs combat hyper-competitiveness and sterile corporate cultures.
 Companies that experience rapid growth often have difficulties establishing meaningful connections between associates.
 As a result, turnover and attrition rates increase and the company’s health is put in danger.

 So, how can workplace mentorship programs work to improve employee learning and development while increasing retention and inclusion?
 And how can HR incorporate them into development plans for employees?

 Merriam-Webster defines a mentor as “a trusted counselor or guide”.
 In the workplace, “trust” is an important quality to take into consideration, especially while trying to build a solid team through mentoring or coaching in the workplace.

 Here are some of the positive outcomes of mentoring programs in the workplace.

-- Career Progression- Perhaps the most obvious benefit of having a mentorship program in place is the increment in employee growth and professional development.
+Perhaps the most obvious benefit of having a mentorship program in place is the increment in employee growth and talent development.
 This is especially important for larger or rapidly growing companies looking to reskill and upskill their workforce.
 For this reason, HR professionals should be sure to include mentorship as part of their development plan for employees.

 Workplace mentoring programs come in all shapes and sizes.
 In order to adopt the program that works for you, check out these different possibilities.

 - Career Development Mentorship- Like training programs, mentorship can help new and existing employees build confidence and proficiency in their roles.
-This is especially great for companies that would like to stimulate growth and workforce development.
+This is especially great for companies that would like to stimulate growth, design thinking, and workforce development.